sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

 ## Introduction

-In Lab 1, you built a model and in Lab 2, you imported that model into a new database, representing a production system.
+In Lab 2, you created a model, which you then imported into a new database to represent a production system in Lab 3.
 Now we just need to integrate that model with existing applications and processes.
 It’s worth repeating that this is a critical step.
-Machine learning models aren’t delivering value until they are being actively used by the company in existing applications and processes.
+Machine learning models won't be useful to the business until they are actively used in existing applications and processes.

 Estimated lab time: 20 - 30 minutes